ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 - general metadata about data sources
 - taxon checklists

 GBIF maintains a very detailed [IPT manual](https://ipt.gbif.org/manual/en/ipt/latest/) and the [OBIS Manual](https://manual.obis.org/data_publication.html) offers OBIS-specific details on publishing through the IPT.
 You can choose to download and install your own instance of the IPT but it might be complicated to register it with OBIS.
 Instead it's recommended to work with one of the OBIS nodes to publish your data through their IPT.
+[OBIS nodes](https://obis.org/contact/) publish data that are logical for their region or theme.
+After publishing the data through their IPT the data are harvested by central OBIS.

 The requirements for publishing via an OBIS node IPT are that:

 1. you have contacted the node to ensure the data are a good fit for that node
 2. the data follows Darwin Core (DwC) and Ecological Metadata Language (EML)